Vadiksimf/init_script_node/README.md

 }
 ```

-Add to: ~/.bashrc \b
+Add to: ~/.bashrc <br>
-Activate: source ~/.bashrc or open a new command line window and run node-project. \b
+Activate: source ~/.bashrc or open a new command line window and run node-project. <br>
 Start: node-project